 - Media keys

-- Service Worker registrations
+- Service Worker registrations and cache

 A Note On Web Applications Added to the Home Screen